Kansas City Royals Odds

 Kansas City Royals FAQ

 The current Oakland Athletics played in Kansas City under the same nickname from 1955-67.
 That followed over half-a-century playing in Philadelphia, again, under the Athletics name.
-The Royals came in as an expansion franchise in 1969, as part of the deal allowing the Athletics to relocate to northern California.
+The Royals came in as an expansion franchise in 1969, as part of the deal allowing the Athletics to relocate to Oakland.

 The Royals won their second World Series title in 2015, exactly three decades after winning their first.
 They defeated the New York Mets in five games.
 It was the bookend of consecutive World Series appearances for the franchise.
 Kansas City lost the 2014 World Series to the San Francisco Giants in seven games.
 In 1985, the famous “I-70 Series,” they beat the St. Louis Cardinals in seven games.